 Art by Jamie Hansen | Anderson Area YMCA | June 2019

-Beginning June 7th through August, the Anderson Area YMCA will showcase the work of watercolor artist, Jamie Hansen.
+Anderson, SC – Watercolor artist Jamie Hansen will showcase her latest work at the Anderson Area YMCA June 7th through August.
 For every piece that is purchased, Jamie will donate thirty percent of the sales back to the organization’s annual campaign.
 The YMCA uses those funds toward scholarships for individuals and families to enroll in programs such as swim lessons, youth sports, summer camps and general memberships.

 “We are delighted to have Jamie’s work on display at the YMCA this summer.” says Anne Tedder, Fund Development Director for the Anderson Area YMCA.
 “As a YMCA member, Jamie recognizes the importance of making our programs and services available to those in need.
 Her support of the annual campaign through the art exhibit will provide extra dollars to fund financial assistance.
 I encourage everyone to come see her wonderful works of art!”